You’ve decided you need legal advice. But you may not be sure how to get it. We’re here to help.

 How to decide who to hire

 Obviously cost is a factor, and we’ll talk about that in a moment.
-But it’s also important to choose someone you feel you’ll be comfortable with.
+But it’s also important to choose someone you’ll be comfortable with.
 Do you like this person?
 Do you find them easy to understand?
 Do you feel safe talking with them?

 Some lawyers offer trauma-informed services.
 This is a commitment to engage with clients who have experienced trauma in ways that are safe, empowering, and collaborative.